socialsignin/socialsignin-showcase/README.md

 This webapp uses:

-1) spring-social modules  (Allows connection to 3 party provider APIs)
+1) <a href="https://github.com/SpringSocial/spring-social">Spring Social</a> provider modules  (Allows connection to 3 party provider APIs)

-2) spring-social-security ( Removes need for local user account management, delegating to 3rd party for login details - no local usernames or passwords are needed. )
+2) <a href="https://github.com/socialsignin/spring-social-security">spring-social-security<a/> ( Removes need for local user account management, delegating to 3rd party for login details - no local usernames or passwords are needed. )

-3) socialsignin-modules   ( Easy configuration of spring social providers using component scanning )
+3) <a href="https://github.com/socialsignin/socialsignin-provider">socialsignin-provider</a> modules   ( Easy configuration of spring social providers using component scanning )

 This app comes with an in-memory datasource configured for development purposes - this can be easily switched for a production datasource.